 Our closing message: while the media is powerful, it can also be a powerful tool for solutions.
 We need to build a bigger choir of voices singing the stories of solutions.
 The media may now be more receptive to stories of organizational and community solutions.
 Throughout the web conference, people asked for topics that we plan to cover in upcoming web conferences including: sexual health, preventing the perpetration of child sexual abuse, engaging voices of experience (survivors, families and others affected by sexual abuse) and dominant norms in the media in pornography.
 We are using the media in our work to end child sexual abuse, learn from those who have experienced sexual abuse, and help highlight new solutions.

-Click here to download the slides from this web conference and view the full presentation online (you will be asked to enter your email address in order to sign-on).
+Click here to download the slides from this web conference and view the full presentation online.

 Sign-up to learn more about upcoming sessions.